ITensor/website/docs/book/intro.md

 such as when setting an element to or multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense ITensors.
-* Quantum-number conserving (block sparse) tensors with the same interface as dense tensors.
+* Quantum-number conserving (block sparse) tensors have the same interface as dense tensors.

 Last but not least, ITensor includes routines for tensor decompositions